 Whether moving overseas or returning to the United States on official U.S. government orders, pet owners need to determine an airline carrier’s pet policies on live animals as excess baggage, cargo, and in-cabin before booking your pet.
-It is also important for pet owners to determine which carrier has the contract for their travel route and what the expenses will be.
+Pet owners also need to determine which carrier has the contract for their travel route and what the expenses will be.

 International Pet Travel on American Carriers

 The information below pertains to cats and dogs.
 Airline policies regarding other pets may vary.
 Contact the airlines directly for additional information.
 The travel policies of U.S. airlines with regard to shipping animals are subject to change at any time.
-These policies are much more restrictive than in past years.
-If your pet must be shipped as cargo using a commercial shipper, it is important to contact one early in the moving process, using .
+If your pet must be shipped as cargo using a commercial shipper, ontact one early in the moving process, using IPATA .
 The information below provides only general guidelines.
-It is crucial that you review all considerations with the airline and, if necessary, the pet shipper you plan to use.
+Review all considerations with the airline and, if necessary, the pet shipper you plan to use.
 OBC recommends that you request written confirmation of reservations you make for the shipment of your pet.

 There are three ways you can ship your pet via the airlines:

 - Your pet can travel on the plane with you (either in-cabin, as accompanied baggage, or as cargo).
 Your pet will be charged accordingly.
 Some airlines no longer offer this option and some countries do not allow pets to enter the country in-cabin.

 - You can book your pet on a separate flight.
 You will be charged the cargo rate, which is considerably more than excess baggage.
 However, most airlines no longer allow pet owners to book their pets directly with the airline as cargo.